Our COVID-19 Policy

 - For anyone who chooses not to provide a test, they can return after ten (10) days have passed

-- Symptomatic Individual: A symptomatic individual is excluded for ten (10) days, but may return sooner by providing one of the following:
+- Symptomatic Individual: A symptomatic individual is excluded for five days, but may return sooner by providing one of the following:

 - Negative PCR (or other molecular) Test Result - for the symptomatic individual(s)

 - Early Return Certification of Negative Antigen Test Results taken day two (2) or after – for the symptomatic individual(s).
-Onset of symptoms is considered day “zero” and the symptomatic household is excluded from day zero until cleared
+Onset of symptoms is considered day “zero” and the symptomatic household is excluded from day zero until cleared.
+This includes at home testing kits.

 Early Return Confirmation (Return to ACE Academy Exclusion Form):